hulto/SECCDC-PCDC/linux/README.md

   - `sudo userdel -r USERNAME`
 - Setup `iptables` policies and rules
   - See the iptables folder
+- Make backups
+  - Notably of any web servers
 - ### **Security Hardening**
   - See hardening folder
 - Check `lastlog` frequently